 More Evidence That Aspirin Helps Protect People from COVID Infection:

-Most importantly, some of the individuals in this study were hospitalized with the infection.
+Most importantly, some of the individuals in this study required hospitalization.
 The researchers note that a higher proportion of survivors were on aspirin before they became infected.
 However, the numbers of hospitalized patients were fairly small.
 Consequently, the difference was not significant.

 The lead author notes that